GravityPDF/gravity-pdf/README.txt

 == Changelog ==

 = 3.7.1 =
+* Housekeeping - Allow control over signature width in default template using the 'gfpdfe_signature_width' filter
 * Housekeeping - Add better error checking when migrating PDF template folder
 * Housekeeping - Add unit testing to the directory migration function
 * Bug - Fixed backwards-compatiiblity PHP error when viewing custom PDF templates on Gravity Forms 1.8.3 or below.
+* Bug - Ensure checkbox field names are included in the $form_data array

 = 3.7.0 =
 * Feature - Added 'default-show-section-content' configuration option.
 You can now display the section break content in the default template.
 Note: if this option is enabled and the section break is empty it will still be displayed on the PDF.